How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
-You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your sites.
+The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
+You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is flexible, allowing you to install and use the plugin on all of your websites.

 Important

-If using the services of lawyers to create your legal documentation is currently out of your budget, then consider implementing at least some basic form of legal protection on your site until you can afford legal services.
+If hiring a lawyer to create your legal pages is out of your budget, consider implementing some basic form of legal protection on your site until you can afford a solicitor.

 We want your business to be safe!

-Download the Legal Pages Generator tool below (for FREE!), or choose one of the better solutions we discuss in this article, such as using legal content, or a legal pages plugin - see section below.
+Download the Legal Pages Generator software below (it’s FREE!), or choose one of the better solutions we discuss in this article, such as using legal documents, or a plugin as described in the section below.

-Legal Pages Generator Software quickly generates essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator lets you easily generate basic legal documents for your website including Terms of Service, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As stated earlier, if you do business online (or are planning to), you need to ensure that your site remains compliant with legal requirements of government agencies that regulate business practices online and any terms of service (TOS) and guidelines required by third-party products and services that you may decide to promote or use online.
-If your website doesn’t comply with laws intended to protect the rights of consumers, you’re breaking the law.
+As stated earlier, if you do any type of business online (or are planning to), it’s important that your site remains compliant with regulatory agencies and any terms of service and guidelines of third-party services and products that you may decide to promote or recommend online.
+Your website or blog must comply with various regulations, some of which you may not even be aware of.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we cannot offer legal advice.
-You are strongly advised to do your own due diligence and consult legal experts to ensure that your website is compliant with all legal requirements wherever your business is based.
+Disclaimer: Once again, we are not lawyers and we offer no legal advice on our website.
+You must do your own due diligence and consult a legal expert about the best way of ensuring that your website fully complies with the law pertaining to your business.

-Here is a useful list of additional sites we suggest you visit to better understand what your website may require to stay compliant and meet its legal requirements and guidelines:
+Here is a useful list of websites we suggest you visit to better understand what your website may require to stay compliant and meet its legal requirements and guidelines:

-We hope you have found this article useful and that it has helped you understand the importance of having a legally compliant website.
-Use the information provided above to quickly and easily add all necessary legal pages to your site.
+Hopefully, this article has helped you understand why it’s important to have a legally compliant website.
+Use the information provided above to quickly and easily add essential legal pages to your WordPress website or blog.